EricMFischer/personal-website/content/publication/masters-thesis/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I worked on this paper as a **co-author**, soon under review at a top conference in NLP, while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+I am currently working on my Masters thesis while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

-**Please note** the image above is taken from a related [paper](http://www.stat.ucla.edu/~sczhu/papers/TMM_Topic_Clustering_Tracking.pdf) at the Vision, Cognition, Learning, and Autonomy lab at UCLA.

-More information about this paper will be posted here after the final version is published to Arxiv.
+More information about my thesis will be posted here as it is finished.

 # {{< figure src="1.png" lightbox="true" width="90%" height="90%">}}